-The specific areas of work undertaken by the Audit Committee in 2022-23 and up to the date of the approval of the financial statements were:
+The specific areas of work undertaken by the Audit Committee in 2023-24 and up to the date of the approval of the financial statements were:

-Risk Management Arrangements including assurance over the mitigating controls Substantial Apprenticeship Delivery and Performance Reasonable Safeguarding Arrangements Reasonable Learner Numbers (ILR/MIS)-controls and completeness of records Reasonable Purchasing and Procurement Limited
+Key financial controls Reasonable Recruitment controls Reasonable Cyber security - maturity assessment Reasonable Learner Numbers (ILR/MIS)-controls and completeness of records Reasonable

 In their annual report the internal auditors (TIAA) opinion is that, for the areas reviewed during the year, that the corporation has reasonable and effective risk management, control and governance processes in place.
-However, a number of improvement matters were identified and brought to the attention of the College.
+However, several improvement matters were identified and brought to the attention of the College, although none of these were urgent.
 This opinion is based solely on the matters that came to the attention of TIAA during the course of the internal audit reviews and carried out during the year.
 This is not an opinion on all elements of the risk management, control and governance processes or the ongoing financial viability or the ability to meet financial obligations which must be obtained by the College from its various sources of assurance.